-HUD will disapprove as substantially incomplete any consolidated plan or action plan covering FY 2016 funding that does not reflect actual CDBG, HOME, ESG and HOPWA allocation amounts on the form SF-424, in the description of resources and objectives, and in the description of activities to be undertaken (or, for states, the method of distribution).
-A grantee whose action plan is disapproved for this reason is advised to not resubmit a revised plan until HUD has announced the actual FY 2016 allocation amounts, and until the grantee has incorporated the actual allocation amounts into its plan.
+HUD will review a consolidated plan/action plan in accordance with 24 CFR 91.500(b).
+The 45-day review period will begin whenever the eCon Planning Suite submission or executed SF-424(s) are received by the field office, whichever is later.
+HUD will disapprove as substantially incomplete any consolidated plan or action plan covering FY 2017 funding that does not reflect actual CDBG, HOME, ESG and HOPWA allocation amounts on the form SF-424(s), in the description of resources and objectives, and in the description of activities to be undertaken (or, for states, the method of distribution).
+A grantee whose action plan is disapproved for this reason is advised to not resubmit a revised plan until HUD has announced the actual FY 2017 allocation amounts, and until the grantee has incorporated the actual allocation amounts into its plan.
 (See Section II. regarding including the HTF program in an original or amended consolidated plan/action plan.)